EVHaste/haste-makes-waste/_posts/2021-09-03-consent-and-abuse-in-boyfriend-dungeon.markdown

 [^7]: Something I love about this early date is that it never works out, no matter what options you choose.
 Because in real life, it's okay not to be compatible with someone.
 It doesn't have to be a reflection of your character.

 [^8]: To the folks at Kitfox, if this somehow makes its way to you: thanks for making this game.
-It’s really important to me.
+It’s really important to me, and I wish I had something like it when I was younger.